It's an interesting fact that almost every horse bends naturally more easily to one side than to the other.

 Knowing the true cause of natural asymmetry does not really matter, but it is important to realize that lateral asymmetry is a fact that we cannot ignore and we will need to work with it.

-The rider must be able to recognize the symptoms and acknowledge that his/her horse is not equal to both sides.
+We must be able to recognize the symptoms and acknowledge that our horse is not equal to both sides.

 If you want to learn more about how to start Straightness Training, then join my free 4 part Mini Mastery Course!